Alumni: American Indian Studies Graduates- Call For Submissions

 Please send your updated information to: email@example.com

-Here's a Partial Listing of Our Graduates (in Alphabetical Order):
+Here's a Partial Listing of Our Graduates (Alpha order by Decade):

-Currently the Curator of Contemporary American Indian Art with the Heard Museum in Phoenix, AZ.
+Was the Curator of Contemporary American Indian Art with the Heard Museum in Phoenix, AZ.
 Finishing a PhD in Art History from the University of New Mexico

 Barbara Bullock, M.A.
 1986